Home Wellbeing of Women Logo

 BSSVD-NEW

-The award will fund the successful candidate in a basic science, clinical or translational research project into the cause and management of vulval diseases, to improve evidence-based practice and ultimately lead to better outcomes for women with vulval conditions.
+These awards will fund pre-doctoral researchers in a basic science, clinical or translational research project into the cause and management of vulval diseases, to improve evidence-based practice and ultimately lead to better outcomes for women with vulval conditions

 An ELS is not intended as a ‘top-up’ for existing grants.
 Its primary purpose is to support a single individual at an early stage of their research career.